 I made several of these in under an hour!
 If the trees were too tall, I used wire cutters to cut to bottoms off the trees and then placed them into the jars.
 A pair of kitchen scissors would likely do the trick on this as well.

-Please note that these are WATERLESS.
-This is not something to shake up and watch the snowy bits float around.
+Please note that this is a WATERLESS mason jar snow globe.
+It’s not something to shake up and watch the snowy bits float around.
 This is a dry snow globe.
-The water part is not going to travel as well and I would be concerned the trees would start breaking down and the paint start coming off the animals pretty quickly.
+The water part won’t travel well, and I would be concerned the trees would start breaking down and the paint start coming off the animals pretty fast.
 As these are made, they will basically last forever.

 I hope you enjoy this and make your own little projects.
 If you are new to the blog, welcome!!
 And if you are a returning reader, then welcome back!
 Please be sure to sign up for my email list before you leave today.
 I create all sort of fun new projects and videos and tutorials every week, and I will email them to you so you don’t miss anything.